DroppedBits/hugo-site/content/news/march-2021-updates.md

 Compared to [February][feb2021], with the new app launch, March has been much slower.
 While that's pretty much what I expected, I didn't think it'd be _this_ much slower.
 That's okay!
 It gives me a baseline to compare against as I try things.

-Here's what the download numbers looked like for February:
+Here's what the download numbers looked like for March:

 - [Per][per]: 3 downloads (-63% ▽)
 - [Thought Detox][thoughtdetox]: 10 downloads (-92% ▽)